Graduating M.A. students in speech pathology and audiology will:

 The department requires that applicants take the Graduate Record Examination (GRE) General Test before they apply for admission.

-Admission to the M.A. program is competitive; applicants' credentials are considered in relation to those of others in the applicant pool, and a limited number of individuals are admitted to each program.
-Applicants whose undergraduate g.p.a. is below 3.30 or whose GRE General Test scores are lower than the 40th percentile in any area (verbal, quantitative, and analytic) rarely are admitted to either program.
+Admission to the program is competitive; applicants' credentials are considered in relation to those of others in the applicant pool, and a limited number of individuals are admitted to each program.
+Applicants whose undergraduate g.p.a. is below 3.30 or whose GRE General Test scores are lower than the 40th percentile in any area (verbal, quantitative, and analytic) rarely are admitted.

 Admission is for fall; the application deadline is January 1.
 All applications to the M.A. program must be submitted through CSDCAS (Central Application Service for Communication Science and Disorders).